Intermediate-mass fragments from fission and multifragmentation in the spallation of 136Xe: Introduction

 Such a complex phenomenology inspired the formulation of several alternative descriptions, attempted since the early eighties, in order to understand the transition between the different reaction mechanisms.
 Initially, a description of multifragmentation was proposed as a process of successive binary splits~\cite{Moretto88} within the transition-state model, or as an extension of the saddle-point interpretation to highly excited systems~\cite{Lopez94}.
-Later, several experimental data gave arguments for the large success of statistical models, within the freeze-out picture~\cite{Botvina85b,Botvina90,Bondorf95,Raduta97,Gross01}, so that binary splits might even appear among the possible fragment configurations.
+Later, several experimental data gave arguments for the large success of statistical models, and descriptions based on the phenomenology of phase transitions~\cite{Bondorf95,Raduta97,Gross01}, so that binary splits might even appear among the possible fragment configurations.
 Not only light-ion induced reactions comply largely with the statistical nature of the process (ISIS experiments~\cite{ISIS}), but also recent heavy-ion experiments at Fermi energy (INDRA~\cite{Tabacaru03,Lopez06,Pichon06,Bonnet07,Bonnet07b,Bonnet08}, MULTICS~\cite{Bruno08}) gave special prominence to such a picture.
 As a function of the violence of the collision, the bimodal distribution of the largest-fragment size is interpreted as a signal of the finite-size counterpart of the liquid-gas phase transition in nuclear matter~\cite{Gulminelli02, Chomaz02}, which is associated to a finite latent heat~\cite{Gulminelli03}: the energy (and density) of the system and the size of the largest fragments are order parameters which rule the evolution of the system from a configuration where a large cluster survives at low excitation energy to a configuration where the system disassembles in small fragments of comparable size at high-excitation~\cite{Lopez05, Gulminelli07}.
 It should be pointed out that a dedicated study of the effect of the Coulomb field on the fragmentation process further enriched this picture and revived the interest on the phenomenology of binary fission in highly excited systems.
-The phenomenon of Coulomb frustration, already well known in other systems, ranging from magnets on specific lattices to liquid crystals, from spin glasses to protein folding, can not minimise simultaneously the long-range repulsive Coulomb interaction and the short-range attractive nuclear interaction, and results in one additional phase transition process, from the liquid phase to fission.
+In particular, also the effect of Coulomb frustration applies: this is a rather general phenomenon originally introduced in condensed-matter studies to describe a large variety of systems, ranging from magnets on specific lattices to liquid crystals, from spin glasses to protein folding.
+The common trait of these systems is the absence of a state where all interaction energies are minimised simultaneously.
+In the nuclear fragmentation process, Coulomb frustration describes the situation when the long-range repulsive Coulomb field and the short-range attractive nuclear interaction can not be minimised simultaneously, and results in one additional phase transition process, from the liquid phase to fission.
 This phenomenon of Liquid-Fission transition is not associated to any latent heat.
 It was observed and detailed within the Liquid Gas Model~\cite{Lehaut09, Gulminelli09} as well as in phenomenological nuclear statistical models~\cite{Gulminelli03,Chaudhuri09}.